 Recommended tools for ecommerce website audits

-Here are the tools she recommends using:
+Here are the other tools she recommends using:

 • Screaming Frog: Perfect for auditing the SEO for larger ecommerce websites